SanicTK2/iidxguide/docs/c_ac_mode.md

 There are up to twelve folders for each level.
 You can only open folders that are 1 level below the current step-up level.
 It contains songs that you have **already played in other modes**, with the following restrictions:

 * New songs from the current version will not show up.
-This restriction is eventually removed at the end of the version's lifecycle.
 * You must have EX-SCORE greater than 0 on it already.
-* You must have the song unlocked.
+* You must have the song unlocked, if it's part of an unlock event.
 * Songs played in class mode does not count as they save as "NO PLAY", even if you have greater than 0 EX-SCORE.
+* LEGGENDARIA charts may show up, but only if you are able to spend V-DISCs.

 Regional differences to note:

-* On Japanese network using coin play, or on old cabs at American Round 1, you are limited to [current level - 2] folders.
-In other words, there is no way to play songs harder than 10.
+* On Japanese network using coin play, or on old J-region cabs at American Round 1, you are limited to [current level - 2] folders.
+In other words, review level 11 and 12 folders will not be available.
-  * On PASELI play or in Asia / America regions, this restriction does not exist.
+* On PASELI play, or in Asia / America region cabs, this restriction does not exist.

+### Practice match folder

+Once you fail a class in class mode, a new folder will show up to practice four songs from that course.
+Class mode gauge (expert gauge) is used instead; it starts at 100% in the beginning of each song, but it can be changed by holding the VEFX + EFFECT button and pressing number on the number pad.

+This doesn't show up until Chapter 2 of the story.

-## Class
+## Class Mode

 ![dan mode](/assets/img/mode_dan.jpg)